cyber-bytezz/LLM-Enhanced-Medical-Notes/README.md

 ## 🌟 Elevate Your Medical Data Analysis Experience 🚀

 Welcome to the forefront of medical document enhancement – introducing the LLM Enhanced Medical Notes hackathon project!
 Fueled by the unparalleled capabilities of OpenAI's GPT-3.5 Turbo, this isn't just a tool; it's a seismic shift in medical data analysis.
-Tailored for the [Hackathon Name], our project promises to deliver unparalleled insights and intelligence to your medical notes, laying the groundwork for an extraordinary journey.
+Tailored for the Health Hackthon, our project promises to deliver unparalleled insights and intelligence to your medical notes, laying the groundwork for an extraordinary journey.

 ## 🎥 Project Showcase Video